delesray/poodle/README.md

 ### 2. Install the packages listed in the **requirements.txt** file, located in `poodle` directory

-(Optional) **Inctructions on creating and activating a virtual environment:
+(Optional) **Instructions on creating and activating a virtual environment:
 ** [Link](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/)

 ```